gabeliss/caravan-trip-plan/README.md

    - `VITE_MAPBOX_TOKEN`: Your Mapbox API token
    - `VITE_STRIPE_PUBLISHABLE_KEY`: Your Stripe public key

 Note: The backend is not included in the Vercel deployment.
-You'll need to deploy the backend separately.
+You'll need to deploy the backend separately